-Example: Upgrading multiple 2-node clusters with a shared witness host from 7U1 to 7U2.
-7U1 uses on-disk format version 13.
+In this example, upgrading multiple 2-node clusters with a shared witness host from vSAN 7U1 to 7U2. vSAN 7U1 uses on-disk format version 13.
 7U2 uses on-disk format version 14.
 The high-level steps to upgrade this environment are:

 - Confirm all hosts are running 7U2.

-- Upgrade the on-disk format to version 14 using the link in Skyline Health.
+- Upgrade the on-disk format to version 14 using the link in vSAN Skyline Health.

-In case you do not follow the correct order and you attempt to roll out a disk format conversion with hosts running mixed versions, a network partition will take place and an error message will be displayed preventing you from finishing the disk format upgrade.
+If you do not follow the correct order and attempt to roll out a disk format conversion with hosts running mixed ESXi versions, a network partition will occur, and an error message will be displayed, preventing you from finishing the disk format upgrade.

-Again, make sure all the hosts using the shared witness host are running the same ESXi version before upgrading the on-disk format.
+Again, ensure all the hosts using the shared witness host are running the same ESXi version before upgrading the on-disk format.

 Once all the hosts are running version 7 U2, you can go ahead and successfully upgrade the disk format version from v13 to v14.